 - Like all types of olive oil, EVOO contains beneficial phytosterols and oleic acid.

-- Regulations require that true EVOO not have any flavor defects.
+- Regulations require that true EVOO not have any flavor defects as determined by an official taste panel.

 How To Use It